htoomyatag/node_blockchainapi/README.md

 Run **node main.js importdb** to

-make data ready to use for the program.
+make data ready to use for the program.Data importing will only took 1min.

 Once successfully finish importing data, you can run